sabeydeedaya/docs/pages/dashboard/people-based-attribution.md

 ### Data Speed

 This new People-Based Analytics platform introduces a slight delay compared to the old dashboard analytics, and it may now take a few minutes for events to appear.
-We're continually improving the speed and plan to significantly decrease the delay in Q1 2018.

 ### Unique Counts